ihuntington/scropple-puppet/README.md

 For instance:

 Kylie Minogue and BADBADNOTGOOD both wrote a track called In Your Eyes.
 The import script I originally wrote was not check to see if a track name already existed with the same artist.
 It just checked for existing track names and returned the ID if matched.

+## History
+Go back through the git history to view early examples of how I approached the scraping and how messy it was at times.
+Some files though were documented explaining what happens at each step.
+This was done so I could demonstrate what was happening to a JavaScript novice to understand, also, helpful for me too.

+See `./src/listening-history.js`.